MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 ## Call recording policies

 Call recording policies are used to control call-recording capabilities.
 This allows admins to disable call recording for privacy purposes.
-If call recording is disabled through a policy, the Remote Assist user will not be able to start a recording.
+If call recording is disabled through policy, the Dynamics 365 Remote Assist user will not be able to start a recording.

 > [!NOTE]
 > This policy does not affect other participants on a call.
 Other participants might still be able to start/stop recordings.